 - Verify the configuration by running CCS queries from Elasticsearch.

-- As needed, from the Elasticsearch API or Kibana, update the Elasticsearch cluster security and user access roles to allow them to access the remote deployments.
+- As needed, from the Elasticsearch API or Kibana, update the Cross cluster search and security and user access roles to allow them to access the remote deployments.

 The target deployment overview page shows which CCS deployments can search the target.